|Last Quarterly Update:||11/4/2013|

 Companies in this industry mill flour and rice; malt grains (primarily barley); and mix prepared flour mixes and dough.
 Major US companies include Archer Daniels Midland (ADM), Cargill, ConAgra, General Mills, and Riceland Foods.

-The US grain milling industry includes about 250 companies with combined annual revenue of about $20 billion and is expected to grow at a low rate over the next two years.
+The US grain milling industry includes about 250 companies with combined annual revenue of about $20 billion.
 Key industry growth drivers include gluten-free products, branded flour products, and rice exports.

 Wet corn milling, soybean processing, and vegetable oil refining are covered in the Edible Oils Manufacturing profile.
 Breakfast Cereal Manufacturing is also a separate industry profile.